Skip to content

 Policy packs, approvals, and tests live in the control plane; runtime enforcement and Safety Reports happen in the data plane.

-Preventing PHI by accident: data lifecycle & system boundary
+Preventing sensitive data leaks: data lifecycle & system boundary

 LSAS forces clarity on what data crosses the boundary, where it is stored, and for how long.
 That includes prompts, retrieved context, logs, embeddings, analytics, and audit artifacts.